 Average starts at five, not seven

 Hi!
-I'm Chris Carter, the Reviews Director for Destructoid.com.
-I've been reviewing games professionally for around seven years now.
-It's my job to give you an informed opinion of various games out on the market, so you can make a decision on what to spend your money on, or how you choose to spend your afternoons.
-Like Jim Sterling before me, I am here to serve the reader first and foremost, not publishers and developers.
+I’m Chris Carter, the Reviews Director for Destructoid.com.
+I’ve been reviewing games professionally for around nine years now.
+It’s my job to give you an informed opinion of various games out on the market, so you can make a decision on what to spend your money on, or how you choose to spend your afternoons.

 By nature, reviews are a subjective beast.
 They are based on our own individual opinions, and that may not reflect your exact feelings on a game.
 Best rest assured, we strive for accuracy, and we will do our best to convey why a game made us feel a certain way.
 It is also our policy to review what’s in the game, and not promises of what may come.
 We often may speculate on future features or facets of a game through the course of a review, but it will not affect the score.